kunalhchandnani/Fuel-Efficiency-Prediction/README.md

 # **Fuel-Efficiency-Prediction**

-This project leverages machine learning techniques to predict fuel prices using a dataset containing various automobile features.
+This project leverages machine learning techniques to predict fuel efficiences using a dataset containing various automobile features.
 The workflow includes data preprocessing, exploratory data analysis (EDA), and building predictive models with deep learning.
 The project aims to provide a robust model for predicting fuel prices based on the characteristics of vehicles.

 **Features**